Pieces of Her (TV series): Premise

-Pieces of Her follows the story of Andy, a 30-year-old woman who is caught in a deadly mass shooting at a local diner.
+Pieces of Her follows the story of Andy, a 30-year-old woman who is caught in a deadly shooting at a local diner.
 Moments later, she witnesses her mother, Laura, violently eliminate the threat with ease.
 As Andy begins to unravel her mother's actions on that day, her perspective on their entire familial relationship takes a new turn.
 Soon, figures from her mother's past reappear, and she is forced to escape.
 On the journey, she attempts to find the truth that her mother buried long ago.